16 Free Concept Map Templates (Word, PPT)

 6. Under “Insert,” select “Diagrams.”
 You should now see options to add flowcharts, Venn diagrams, and more to your slide.

-Sample Concept Map Template Editable PPT
+Concept Map Template 15 - Editable - PowerPoint

 Pros and Cons

-Some pros and cons of using concept maps are mentioned below.
+Some pros and cons of using concept maps are mentioned below:

 Pros